Noise Levels in San Juan Capistrano, CA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 11,571 San Juan Capistrano residents, or 36.6%, live above that level.
 By land area, 42.0% of San Juan Capistrano is above 55 dBA.

 Average noise levels for San Juan Capistrano residents, grouped by direction from the center of San Juan Capistrano.
-Northern San Juan Capistrano carries the highest population-weighted average; Eastern San Juan Capistrano carries the lowest.
-Just 12% of residents in Eastern San Juan Capistrano live in blocks above the EPA's 55 dBA threshold, a third of the share in Northern San Juan Capistrano.
+The highest population-weighted average is in northwestern San Juan Capistrano; the lowest is in southeastern San Juan Capistrano, where just 4% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Central San Juan Capistrano